chirag99969/Introduction/README.md

 * Cloud secuirty :
 * AWS: Expertise level of proficiency
-* GCP : Moderate Proficiency
+* Azure/GCP : Moderate Proficiency

 Good at analysing and parsing large datasets (all security, cloud data sources).Extremely adept at doing proof of concepts for new security technology stack, testing integrations.